commerce-docs/PlayPI/README.md

 The intent of this project is to show you some of the data — product data — you can retrieve from our Commerce API.

-The project features some **GraphQL queries** and how you can use that data in a storefront.
+The project features some **GraphQL queries** and how you can use the returned data in a storefront.
 Best practices and specifics for building components that use the data are beyond the scope of this project.
 Again, we have several teams working on that.

 ## Project structure

-The project contains three main directories:
+The project contains two main directories:

-- `src/queries` — for GraphQL queries, client, and endpoint
+- `src/api` — for GraphQL queries, client, and endpoint
 - `src/components` — for displaying the data
-- `src/hooks` — for custom React hooks to manage state and fetch data

-## Project queries
+## Project api

-The `queries` directory contains the GraphQL queries to Venia's Commerce backend:
+The `api` directory contains the GraphQL queries to Venia's Commerce backend:

-- `ProductCategoriesQuery.js` — Defines the query for fetching the product categories from the Venia store.
+- `fetchCategories.js` — Defines the CATEGORIES query for fetching the product categories from the Venia store.
-- `ProductListQuery.js` — Defines the query for fetching the products from the selected category (limited to 12 for simplicity).
+- `fetchProducts.js` — Defines the PRODUCTS query for fetching the selected category's products (limited to 12 for simplicity).
-- `ProductDetailsQuery.js` — Defines the query for fetching the details from the selected product.
+- `fetchDetails.js` — Defines the DETAILS query for fetching the selected product's details.

-The `GraphqlClient.js` uses the `ApolloClient` to fetch data from the Commerce GraphQL API using Venia's endpoint.
+To keep things simple, Commerce Product APIs accessed in this app use JavaScript's Fetch API and Venia's GraphQL endpoint.

 ## Project components

-For the sake of instruction, each query has a corresponding component to display the data returned:
+For the sake of simplicity, each query has a corresponding component to display the data returned:

 - `ProductCategories.jsx`
 - `ProductList.jsx`
 - `ProductDetails.jsx`

-The `base` directory contains a variety of other components used within the three main components.
+The `base` directory contains a variety of other components used as children within the three main components.

 Tailwindcss is used for all component styling.